 Take the Road Less Travelled

-A trip through Chatham-Kent is not complete without taking in the rural landscapes surrounding Mitchell's Bay, Grande Pointe, Pain Court and Tilbury, as they each showcase agricultural prosperity.
-These communities have maintained their French heritage.
-In front of the church in Pain Court an Ontario Heritage Foundation Plaque commemorates the arrival of French settlers from Quebec in the early 1800's.
+A trip through Chatham-Kent is not complete without taking in the rural landscapes surrounding Mitchell's Bay, Grande Pointe, Pain Court and Tilbury, as they each have maintained their French heritage and showcase the agricultural prosperity that Chatham-Kent is renound for.
+In front of the church in Pain Court an Ontario Heritage Foundation Plaque commemorates the arrival of French settlers from Quebec in the early 1800s.

 The Tecumseh Parkway traces the October 1813 pursuit of the British and First Nations armies by the Americans that culminated in the Battle of the Thames.
-The parkway includes a stop at the Tecumseh Monument commemorating Native leader, Tecumseh.
+The parkway includes a stop at the Tecumseh Monument commemorating the Native leader Chief Tecumseh.
 The Parkway brings visitors to eleven sites across Chatham-Kent that tell an important part of the story of the retreat.